 On the A49 at Marshbrook (about 2 miles south of Church Stretton) take the turning signposted 'Acton Scott Historic Working Farm' (brown sign).
 Acton Scott Village Hall is on the right about 0.7 miles up that road, just past the first right turn.
 (Do not take the right turn!)

 The bees are located in the walled garden at Acton Scott Hall, which is a short walk from the village hall.
 See: ActonScott.com.

 Special Covid Measures (from 17 May 2021 to 18 July 2021)

-Until 18 July, Covid measures apply.
+From 19 July, Covid measures have been relaxed - however, we will still be taking sensible precautions.
 The venue has a capacity of 30, and we will be 12 or fewer.
-Please bring a face covering (unless exempt).
-Seating indoors will be spaced out, and ventilation increased, so that we won't need to wear masks during indoor presentations, just when moving around indoors.
-The Rule of 6' applies when we are eating lunch and tea, so we will have separate tables.
-Hand sanitiser will be provided, and extra cleaning measures are in place.
-We'll maintain social distancing while outdoors working with the bees - no masks needed (just suits with veils - which we provide!).
+Seating indoors will be spaced out, and ventilation increased, Hand sanitiser will be provided, and extra cleaning measures are in place.
+We'll maintain social distancing while outdoors working with the bees.

 There is ample car parking at Acton Scott Village Hall.